bmvcbr/github-workshop/README.md

 git config --global user.email "your@email.com"

+## SSH-Key Setup
+Github recently moved away from username/password for authentication.
+Instead, Github now uses SSH Keys.
+Open your terminal, and navigate to your user home directory.
+Run `ssh-keygen` and follow through with all the default values.
+There should now be a hidden folder there called `.ssh`.
+CD into the folder, and open the id_rsa.pub file.
+Copy the contents, and then navigate to your Github settings.
+Go to SSH and GPG keys, and click "New SSH Key".
+Paste in the .pub file contents, and name the computer.
+Click "Add SSH Key" and you should be good!

 ## Repo Setup through GitHub
 Once you have a confirmed Github account, click on the + icon in the upper lefthand corner of GitHub, and select "New Repository".
 Name your repository whatever you want -- "My first site" or something.
 Add a description, decide whether you want it to be public or not, and check the box that says "initialize this repository with a README".
 Congrats, you just made your first Github repo!